datalad-handbook/book/docs/intro/philosophy.rst

 #. **A dataset is a Git repository**.
 If you know the :term:`version control` system
    :term:`Git`, and what you can use it for, then take notice that everything you can use Git for also applies to everything managed by DataLad -- plus much more.
-If you don't know Git (which is completely fine), rest assured that this is a good feature.
+If you do not know Git (which is completely fine), rest assured that this is a good feature.
    You will experience much of Git working its magic underneath the hood when you use DataLad.
-Do also rest assured that there is no need to panic if you don't know Git -- there is no necessity to immediately learn all Git to follow along in learning and using DataLad.
+Do also rest assured that there is no need to panic if you do not know Git -- there is no necessity to immediately learn all Git to follow along in learning and using DataLad.

 #. **A DataLad dataset can take care of managing and version controlling arbitrarily large data**.